KellenWatt/FIRST-lessons/README.md

 completeness is not a goal here.
-These lessons are designed to be taught to high school students at an accelerated pace compared to a full college-level course on the subject(s), with the students in question possibly having never even a terminal before outside of a movie.
+These lessons are designed to be taught to high school students at an accelerated pace compared to a full college-level course on the subject(s), with the students in question possibly having never even seen a terminal before outside of a movie.
 As such, a signficant amount of information has been left out for simplicity and brevity.

 Please note that none of the code written or instructions given are designed to